01-edu/public/subjects/level-up/README.md

 ### Instructions

-As Rick's robot, you are continuing your training to add yourself new ... skills (I could have said funtions).
+As Rick's robot, you are continuing your training to add yourself new ... skills (I could have said functions).
 You want now to become a robot barista.

 Define the function `shaker` which will take as arguments: